dakadkart/xyz-documentation/docs/studio/topics/data.md

 Data is then shared between all map projects and changes to the data are reflected in each map project immediate.

-!!! note
+> #### Note
-    Data and style are handled separately.
-All data is stored in the Hub but each project can define different styles even for the same data.
+> Data and style are handled separately.
+All data is stored in the Hub
+> but each project can define different styles even for the same data.
-    You can also safely rename layers individually without breaking the link to the dataset.
+> You can also safely rename layers individually without breaking the
+> link to the dataset.

 You can view a video overview of this content [here](https://www.here.xyz/assets/videos/pick-datasets.mp4).